Placement into English and Mathematics Courses

 The following diagram shows the chain of prerequisites for basic mathematics courses.

-There is no prerequisite course for MATH 0015, and no scores are necessary.
+There is no prerequisite course for MATH 0015, MATH 1123P, or MATH 1153P and no scores are necessary.